rust-lang/prev.rust-lang.org/faq.md

 #### Why doesn't Rust have exceptions?

-The design issues of exception handling in programming language have been covered at length elsewhere.
-Exceptions complicate understanding of control-flow, they express validity/invalidity with a system outside of the type system, they interoperate poorly with multithreaded code (a major focus of Rust), the list goes on.
+The design issues for exception handling in programming language have been covered at length elsewhere.
+Exceptions complicate understanding of control-flow, they express validity/invalidity outside of the type system, they interoperate poorly with multithreaded code (a major focus of Rust), the list goes on.

-Rust instead opted for a type-based approach to error handling, which is [covered at length in the book](https://doc.rust-lang.org/nightly/book/error-handling.html#the-limits-of-combinators) (the improved chapter is only on nightly at the moment, but will be on stable soon.
+Rust opted instead for a type-based approach to error handling, which is [covered at length in the book](https://doc.rust-lang.org/nightly/book/error-handling.html#the-limits-of-combinators) (the improved chapter is only on nightly at the moment, but will be on stable soon.
 Everything it covers works on stable).
 This fits more nicely with Rust's control flow, concurrency, and everything else.

 #### What's the deal with `unwrap()` everywhere?

-`unwrap()` is a function that gets the value out of an `Option` or `Result` and panics if its not there.
+`unwrap()` is a function that extracts the value inside an `Option` or `Result` and panics if its not there.
 It is useful both for causing catastrophic failure in certain cases, but it more useful for quick prototypes where you don't want to handle an error yet, or blog posts where error handling would distract from the main point. `unwrap()` shouldn't be your default way to handle errors, but it is a useful tool to have when you need it.

 #### Why do I get an error when I try to run example code that uses the `try!` macro?

-It's probably an issue with return types.
+It's probably an issue with the function's return type.
 The [`try!` macro](https://doc.rust-lang.org/stable/std/macro.try!.html) either extracts the value from a `Result`, or returns early with the error `Result` is carrying.
-This means that try only works for functions that return `Result` themselves, where the second type implements `From::from(err)`.
+This means that try only works for functions that return `Result` themselves, where the `Err`-constructed type implements `From::from(err)`.

 #### Is there an easier way to do error handling than having `Result`s everywhere?